 In the end, both Mankiewicz and Welles would win an Academy Award for the screenplay for Citizen Kane, but it’s still not entirely clear how much work each man did on the final product.
 Welles once claimed that Mankiewicz was responsible for the first two drafts, while he had significant input on the third.
 A contract signed by Mankiewicz apparently stipulated that the studio was allowed to omit his name on the script, while a Screen Writers Guild rule at the time stated that a producer (in this case, Welles) could not be given a writing credit unless he wrote the script “entirely without the collaboration of any other writer.”
 In the end, the two parties agreed to share credit.

 At the beginning of filming Citizen Kane, Welles was an acclaimed theater and radio director with no real experience in cinema.
 In an effort to learn the ropes of a new craft, Welles turned to one of the most acclaimed films of the day: John Ford’s iconic Western Stagecoach.
-He once claimed he watched the film “every night for a month” in an effort to dissect the craft behind its production, and when asked to name his cinematic influences, he once gave the following answer: "The old masters, by who I mean John Ford, John Ford, and John Ford."
+He once claimed he watched the film “every night for a month” in an effort to dissect the craft behind its production.

 Though he was not yet famous for the excesses that would make him notorious later in life, Welles nonetheless had some peculiar eating and drinking habits during the production of Citizen Kane.
-His habit of consuming more than 30 cups of coffee each day led him to succumb to caffeine poisoning.
+His habit of consuming more than 30 cups of coffee each day caused caffeine poisoning.
 He switched to tea, believing that the time it took to make each cup would slow him down, but having an assistant make it for him meant that he drank so much his skin changed color.
-In addition, Welles would sometimes simply not eat for long stretches, then sit down to a meal that included “three large steaks with side items.”
+In addition, Welles would sometimes simply not eat for long stretches, then sit down to a meal of three steaks.

 So, the pair got to work, and Toland was given the freedom he so craved.
 He modified cameras and lenses to create the film’s famous "deep focus" shots.
 He worked with visual effects expert Linwood Dunn to create masterful composite shots (the scene in which Kane discovers Susan Alexander’s suicide attempt, for example, isn’t just one shot, but three shots stacked atop one another).
 He stretched muslin over the tops of sets to allow the ceilings to be visible while microphones could also be placed above the actors, and he and Welles famously chopped holes into the floors to allow for even lower camera angles.
 All of these elements combine to make Citizen Kane a master class in cinematography, and an example of every camera trick of the era finally combined into a single film.
 As Welles would later put it: “In this case I had a cameraman who didn’t care if he was criticized if he failed, and I didn’t know that there were things you couldn’t do.
 So anything that I could think up in my dreams, I attempted to photograph.”